BIOLOGY FOR LIFE

 AHL C2.1.9- Transmembrane receptors that activate G proteins.

-• Describe the structure and function of the G-protein coupled receptors.
+• Describe the structure and function of the G-protein coupled receptors (GPCRs) and of the G-proteins.

-• List ligands of the G-protein coupled receptors.
+• List example signaling ligands that target G-protein coupled receptors (GPCRs).

 AHL C2.1.10- Mechanism of action of epinephrine (adrenaline) receptors.